Naturalized vs. Derived U.S. Citizen – What’s the Difference? 2024

 FAQs

-A: A naturalized citizen is an individual who gets U.S. citizenship after they have applied for and met the naturalization requirements, which is after they have had a green card for many years.
+A naturalized citizen is an individual who gets U.S. citizenship after they have applied for and met the naturalization requirements, which is after they have had a green card for many years.
 On the other hand, a derived citizen is an individual who automatically becomes a U.S. citizen through their parents.
 A common example involves when a parent successfully completes the naturalization process, and the child meets residency and age requirements.

-A: You may be a derived citizen if one of your parents became a U.S. citizen through the naturalization process if you were living in the U.S. as a lawful permanent resident and were not at the age of 18.
+You may be a derived citizen if one of your parents became a U.S. citizen through the naturalization process if you were living in the U.S. as a lawful permanent resident and were not at the age of 18.
 Various factors, including the date your parents naturalized and your marital status, may impact your eligibility.
 An experienced immigration lawyer can help you understand whether you are a derived citizen as well as explore various avenues for citizenship.

-A: A U.S. citizen is born on United States soil or automatically acquires the citizenship of their parents at birth.
+A U.S. citizen is born on United States soil or automatically acquires the citizenship of their parents at birth.
 On the other hand, a naturalized citizen is an individual who was not born with U.S. citizenship but gained citizenship by completing various requirements associated with the legal process of naturalization.
 Both citizen types hold the same responsibilities and rights, such as the right to a U.S. passport and to vote.

-A: An immigration lawyer can provide you with critical legal support to help you navigate the legal process of naturalization.
+An immigration lawyer can provide you with critical legal support to help you navigate the legal process of naturalization.
 They can help you adequately prepare your application and submit supporting evidence to ensure there are no unnecessary errors that could delay your processing.
 They can help you prepare for tests and interviews and represent you throughout the process.
 Ultimately, they can optimize your chances of a positive outcome.

 Experienced New York Immigration Lawyer